DILCISBoard/E-ARK-AIP/index.md

 > to replace the source AIP.
 An AIP version is considered to be the result of a
 > Digital Migration. [@OAIS2012, p.
 1-9]”

-A new version of an AIP contains one or more new representations which can be either the result of a digital migration or information that enables the creation of an emulation environment to render a representation.
-The result of this operation is the creation of a new version of the AIP.
+A new version of an AIP can contain one or more new representations which can be either the result of a digital migration or information that enables the creation of an emulation environment to render a representation.
+Or representation could be removed from the AIP.
+In both cases the result is the creation of a new version of the AIP.

 Furthermore, the AIP format allows updating the AIP which correspond to the AIP edition which is defined in OAIS as follows: